The High Cost of Cheap

 The stain resistant properties of your carpet can be destroyed.
 While it is easier to clean carpets using a solution with a high pH, such a solution will destroy the stain resistant properties in your carpet.

 Soap can remain in your carpets and act like a magnet - collecting dust, soil and other contaminants in the air.
-Then, simply walking across the carpet grinds the soil down into the fibers, resulting in not being able to remove them through normal vacuuming.
+Then, simply walking across the carpet grinds the soil deep into the fibers, resulting in not being able to remove them through normal vacuuming.
 Heavy soap residue is a result of not having the proper equipment to rinse the carpet thoroughly, or simply by using a too heavy soap mixture and not being knowledgeable in carpet cleaning techniques.

 Over-wetting and over-saturation can ruin the carpet.
 If proper equipment and techniques are not used, your carpet will remain wet for an extended period of time, causing mildew and bacterial growth in the carpet.
 Severe odor problems may occur leading to the possibility of major expenses for restoration or replacement of carpet and padding.

 For 45 years, Pro-Care Carpet Cleaning has been the Middletown, Ohio trusted choice.
-Gratefully serving over 6,900 customers in the local areas of Middletown, Trenton, Monroe, Dayton and Cincinnati areas.
+Gratefully serving over 7,000 customers in the local areas of Middletown, Trenton, Monroe, Dayton and Cincinnati.
 Contact Us today for the finest cleaning services at an affordable price.

 Shading, Fading, and Wear